 In contrast to “alienation” is “realistic estrangement,” which is well understood by parenting experts but not as often recognised or acknowledged by parents.
 Realistic estrangement occurs when a child has had sufficiently negative experiences with a parent that he or she justifiably rejects that parent.
 These child experiences can include the case of a child witnessing or being the victim of family violence prior to or even post-separation, a parent’s ongoing alcohol or substance abuse issues to which a child is exposed, a parent’s use of a harsh parenting style or physical punishment or a parent who had sporadic, minimal or limited involvement with a child prior to or since the parents’ separation.
 All of these examples of realistic estrangement explain the child’s rejection of a parent in terms of the behaviours of the rejected parent that have created a breakdown in that parent-child relationship.
 In these situations, therapeutic intervention by a skilled and experienced therapist can provide the necessary supports to allow for repair of these relationships.

 Parent-child contact problems exist on a continuum with alienation and realistic estrangement on opposite ends.
 While “alienation” and “realistic estrangement” do exist, a child’s rejection of a parent is far less frequently the result of one or the other.
 In the vast majority of cases, the behaviours of both parents, to varying degrees, contribute to a child’s rejection of one parent.
 The numerous behavioural, social and emotional/social benefits to children who have healthy relationships with two parents who are both engaged, responsive, nurturing and sensitive parents are well documented in the literature.
-While it is easy to point fingers at each other, and human nature to more readily see the faults in others than see the faults in ourselves, the interests of children are better served when both parents reflect on their own words and actions and take the necessary steps to ensure that each of them is doing what they can to ensure the child has a healthy relationship with both parents.
+While it is easy to point fingers at each other, and human nature to more readily see the faults in others than see the faults in ourselves, the interests of children are better served when both parents reflect on their own words and actions and take the necessary steps to ensure that each of them is doing what they can to ensure the child has a healthy relationship with both parents roof repair in san diego california near me.
 I’ll expand on this topic in a separate post.